chsh2/nijiGPen/README.md

         - Line Mode: turn a line into a shape
         - Corner Mode: a bevel-like effect
         - Color tint
+- 2D Line Algorithms
+    - Sketch Cleanup: fitting multiple strokes into a single smooth one
 - 3D Mesh Generation
     - Frustum: multiple slope/corner styles available
     - Planar: with a normal map and therefore 3D shading